Mollie Wilmot

-Mollie Wilmot (née Netcher (May 9, 1923 – September 17, 2002) was an American philanthropist and socialite.
+Mollie Wilmot (née Netcher; May 9, 1923 – September 17, 2002) was an American philanthropist and socialite.

 Biography

-Wilmot spent her formative years in Europe where she studied art and achieved fluency in French.
+The younger child (of two daughters) born to Charles Netcher Jr. and Gladys (née Oliver) Netcher, Wilmot spent her formative years in Europe where she studied art and achieved fluency in French.
 She graduated from Foxcroft School, a bucolic preparatory school in northern Virginia.
 Her grandmother, Mollie Netcher Newbury, launched her career at the Boston Store as a clerk and underwear buyer and was dubbed the 'Merchant Princess' in her position as owner of the Chicago department store.

 Wilmot divided her time between an apartment at The Pierre in Manhattan, an oceanfront mansion next to the Kennedy estate stretching along prestigious North Ocean Blvd. on Palm Beach, Florida and a sprawling colonial property in Saratoga Springs, New York, boasting to The Times Union in 1998 that she had been born at the Ritz Hotel in Paris "feet first, six weeks early and with all my eyelashes."

 Mollie was married three times, all of which ended in divorce.
 In 1947, she was married to Edward Albert Bragno (1910–1986).
 They divorced in 1960, and the following week, she was married to Albert Carlton Bostwick III (b.
 1939), a son of Albert C. Bostwick Jr. and nephew of Pete Bostwick.
 The wedding, which took place at her home in Chicago, was performed by Judge Julius Hoffman and the best man was New York attorney Roy Cohn.
 They divorced in 1967, and in 1970, she married Paul Wilmot Jr.